 Azusa is a medium-sized city located in the state of California.
 With a population of 49,974 people and 16 constituent neighborhoods, Azusa is the 184th largest community in California.

 Housing costs in Azusa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Azusa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Azusa is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Azusa who work in office and administrative support (15.25%), maintenance occupations (9.31%), and sales jobs (8.60%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Azusa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Azusa is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Azusa who work in office and administrative support (13.27%), sales jobs (9.63%), and food service (7.94%).

 Because there are quite a few people attending college in Azusa, it is thought of as a college town.
 To the benefit of the many students in the area, Azusa provides a number of services, amenities and opportunities geared towards their needs and activities.

 Azusa is an extremely ethnically-diverse city.
 The people who call Azusa home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Azusa, accounting for 65.25% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Azusa, accounting for 63.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Azusa residents report their race to be White, followed by Asian.
-Important ancestries of people in Azusa include Irish, English, Italian, and Swedish.
+Important ancestries of people in Azusa include German, Irish, Italian, English, and French.

-The most common language spoken in Azusa is Spanish.
-Other important languages spoken here include English and Tagalog.
+The most common language spoken in Azusa is English.
+Other important languages spoken here include Spanish and Chinese.